franNotSleep/dotpar/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request with your improvements.

-## Contact

-For any questions or feedback, please reach out to [your email/contact information].

 ---

 Enjoy using `dotpar` to streamline your TypeScript configuration management! dotpar